jesusckantillo/jesusckantillo/README.md

 I'm a systems engineering student with a passion for programming and software development.
 My favorite language is Python and I enjoy working on projects related to object-oriented programming and data analysis.

 About me
-* I am currently pursuing my degree in systems engineering at Uninorte.
+* I am currently pursuing my degree in systems engineering at Uninorte. :school_satchel:
 * I have worked on personal projects using Python, such as desktop applications and task automation.
 * I also have experience in web development using HTML, CSS, and JavaScript.
 * I try to learn something new every day
+* I'm currently learning Java SSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSS